peterrenshaw/bigbox/docs/hack-bigbox-duckduckgo.md

     from urllib import request as Request

-becomes ...
+becomes this code in Python3...

     from urllib2 import Request

-in Python3.
 This sucks!
 The urllib code pretty rusty.
 There are better choices, in my opinion.
 So there's one problem.

 #### Rewrite everything?